by Julie Cappellano

 The Story The exact history of torrón or nougat (“torró” in Catalan) making in Agramunt, located about an hour and a half drive northwest of Barcelona, Spain, is unclear due to lost or destroyed records over the years and through various wars.
 The earliest known documents reference torró d’Agramunt production as early as 1741, but the history of Continue Reading »

 This goat cheese bonbon recipe is a favorite of mine because the flavors work so well together and it is so easy to make!
 The filling is rich and creamy with the perfect balance of salty and sweet.
 You can even freeze the balls to have on hand for up to 6 months!
-Recipe: 2 cups fresh goat’s Continue Reading »
+Recipe: 1 cup fresh goat’s Continue Reading »

 Our new, crisp Sicilian savoiardi (lady fingers) are perfect for making tiramisu!